walles/catiplicator/README.md

 * Maintain user state throughout the app
 * Add failed challenges to user state
 * Add `Timber` and start logging
+* Create a challenge suggester that suggests challenges based on:
+  * level context (what we've used in the current round), avoid repetition
+  * player context (skill level, failures)